FNS-Division/mobile-network-capacity-checker/README.md

 ## Technical documentation

-See our [technical documentation](https://fns-division.github.io/mobile-network-capacity-model-documentation/) for in-depth information on our mobile network capacity models, including instructions on how to use each function, as well as the relationships between each function.
+See our [technical documentation](https://fns-division.github.io/mobile-network-capacity-model-documentation/) for in-depth information on our mobile network capacity models, including instructions on how to use each function.

 ## Repository structure